lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/graphene.rst

    etc.) is generated using |VMD_uiuc|.
 Open VMD, and go to Extensions, Modeling, Nanotube Builder.
-A window named Carbon Nanostructures opens up, allowing us to choose between generating sheet and nanotube of graphene or BN.
+A window named Carbon Nanostructures opens up, allowing us to choose between generating sheet or nanotube of graphene or BN.
 For this tutorial, let us generate a 4 nm per 4 nm sheet of graphene.
 Simply change the values of "Edge length along x" and "Edge length along y" to 4, and click on "Generate